Durham, its staff and its students

 - LLM Master of Laws (the general LLM, with modules from both specialisms)

 Our LLM degree is very popular and thus places fill up fast.
-We would strongly encourage all applicants to apply early for a place in our 2014/2015 intake.
+We would strongly encourage all applicants to apply early for a place.
 Learn more about how to apply.

 Durham Law School’s research specialities are at the heart of our LLM courses.
-Students are taught by leaders in the fields of commercial and European law.
-To see what kind of research takes place in Durham, why not visit Institute of Commercial and Corporate Law and Durham European Law Institute sites for some specific examples of our world-leading research?
+Students are taught by leaders in the fields of internatioal, commercial and European law.
+To see what kind of research takes place in Durham, why not visit Institute of Commercial and Corporate Law, Durham European Law Institute and Law and Global Justice sites for some specific examples of our world-leading research?

 English Language support at Durham